 - 4.1.
 Although there are no changes required to the airspace configuration which supports the conversion of the existing SID procedures to RNAV SID procedures, the previous sections highlight the proposed changes to the airspace necessary to support the conversion of the PDRs to the east to RNAV SID procedures. - 4.2.
 There are no changes required to the ATM infrastructure and resources at DSA as a consequence of this ACP.
-However, a minor change is required to the en-route ATM network, as detailed in paragraph 2.12.7 above.
+However, a minor change is required to the en-route ATM network, as detailed in paragraph 2.14.
 This will require no changes to the ATM resources at NATS PC. - 4.3.
 ATM interfaces with NATS PC at Prestwick are well established and are subject to regular review by both Units.
 The proposed change to the en-route network has been agreed with NATS PC. - 4.4.
 ATC staffing arrangements will remain unchanged from those that exist today. - 4.5.
-Minimal staff training will be required to assimilate the change in nomenclature, revised route alignments and application of RNAV principles. - 4.6.
+Staff training will be required to assimilate the change in nomenclature, revised route alignments and application of RNAV principles.
+More importantly, staff training for both Prestwick Centre and Doncaster Approach ATCOs will be required in the application of Class E airspace rules with the added requirements of both the TMZ and the RMZ.
+This training will include Computer Based Training (CBT). - 4.6.
 The SID procedures are suitable for navigation by means of GNSS.
 GNSS coverage and continuity is adequate to support the procedures. - 4.7.
 Contingency arrangements in the event of loss of RNAV-1 navigation capability by an aircraft whilst within the DSA CTR/CTA include the provision of navigation assistance by means of surveillance systems.
 This is acceptable and would be within ATC workload. - 4.8.
 The proposed SID procedures are contained within airspace where the Communications, Navigation and Surveillance (CNS) infrastructure is well proven and appropriate contingency procedures already exist. - 4.9.
 No changes are required to the extant SSR Code assignments. - 4.10.
-Existing separation standards and ATC procedures are adequate to support the replacement of the existing PDRs with RNAV-1 SID procedures.
-The establishment of Class D controlled airspace to the east will enable the appropriate "inside controlled airspace" separation minima to be used against other airspace activity and will reduce controller workload in comparison to the current "outside controlled airspace" operating environment.
+Existing separation standards are adequate to support the replacement of the existing PDRs with RNAV-1 SID procedures.
+The establishment of Class E TMZ/RMZ controlled airspace to the south-east will enable the appropriate "inside controlled airspace" separation minima to be used against other airspace activity and will reduce controller workload in comparison to the current Class G "outside controlled airspace" operating environment. - 4.11.
+NERL and ATCSL have agreed that ROGAG SIDs and ODDs will continue as 'freeflow' and UPTON SIDs will continue as Take-Off Subject Release (TOSR). - 4.12.
+ATC Procedures will reflect that Doncaster Approach will retain control of the ROGAG SID (and any ODD traffic) until clear of Class E (TMZ/RMZ) airspace.
+Doncaster will transfer aircraft clear of any R313 activity.